 Atlanta Public Schools' Aspiring Assistant Principal and Aspiring Principal Programs are designed for internal leaders who wish to pursue a position as assistant principal or prinicpal in Atlanta Public Schools within the next 1-2 years.
 Members of Aspiring Leader Programs will participate in hands-on learning experiences that will enable them to utilize Atlanta Public Schools’ Definition of Leadership Excellence in order to achieve student success, engage families and the community, develop other leaders, and manage systems, operations and resources within Atlanta Public Schools.
 The 70/20/10 leadership development model will be used to increase participants understanding of APS’ Definition of Leadership Excellence as they matriculate through the program each school year.
+Participants do not have to currenly hold a leadership certificate to enroll in the aspiring assistant principal program.

 - Attend monthly sessions in order to become familiar with Definitions of Leadership Excellence and how they will assist in increasing student achievement in Atlanta Public Schools